Since 1989: Education, Aloha, & the

-- milwakee wisconsin
+Sandra Leake - milwakee wisconsin ^

-Disclaimer: It's not possible to diagnose a finishing problem or the hazards of an operation via these pages.
+Disclaimer: It's not possible to fully diagnose a finishing problem or the hazards of an operation via these pages.
 All information presented is for general reference and does not represent a professional opinion nor the policy of an author's employer.
-The internet is largely anonymous & unvetted; some names may be fictitious and some recommendations may be deliberately harmful.
+The internet is largely anonymous & unvetted; some names may be fictitious and some recommendations might be harmful.

-If you need a product/service, please check these Directories:
+If you are seeking a product or service related to metal finishing, please check these Directories: